-In section 3, I argue that Kant's view on the value of humanity is implausibly thin: it is expressly opposed to vitally important psychological facts about our nature as persons.92 I focus on the capacity to feel pain and to love as well as the need for the sympathy and love of others, and argue that these features of personhood indicate a unique and vital aspect of what is important about persons.
-An account of human worth need not rely on any single property: the capabilities of human beings are numerous, complex and partially overlapping, and together they help us to get a grasp on what is important about persons.
+In section 3, I argue that Kant's view on the value of humanity is implausibly thin: it is expressly opposed to vitally important psychological facts about our nature as persons.92 I focus on the capacity to feel pain and to love as well as the need for the sympathy and love of others,

 ^{92.} For Kant, the capacity to will freely is not based on any empirical capacity which persons have in virtue of their nature.
-Hence, he is committed to the view that we owe persons respect not in virtue of their empirical characteristics
+Hence, he is committed to the view that we owe persons respect not in virtue of their empirical characteristics but in respect of the transcendental characteristic of the will being free and rational.
+In this chapter, I consider Kant's account for duties to oneself without devoting attention to its transcendental basis.